 This course focuses on the process of human creativity.
 Learners examine various contemporary published theories and studies of the dynamics of creativity.
 The thrust of the course is experiential.
 Through active immersion in various creative modalities-drama, singing, poetry, sculpture, games, alter ego role-play-learners delve into the emotional, psychological, intuitive, and cognitive nature of creativity.
-PREREQUISITE:CRIT 500: Critical Thinking 4 credits
+4 credits

-ARTS 644 Special Topics Upper level
+ARTS 644 Special Topics (Upper Level)

 A study of current and variable topics in the Arts and Culture.
 Course content changes from term to term.
-Upper level.
-1-4 credits
+1 to 4 credits